 Before people invented fridges, they had to use some other means to store their food away: they looked for colder places, digged cellars or simple pits in the ground, and put their products in there.
 In summer 2016, a man has found more than a 2000-year old hunk of butter from 12 feet under the ground in Ireland.
 And the butter was still edible!
 As for the bread, people enveloped it with a linen cloth or rolled it in a piece paper to keep it fresh.
 The bread has two main enemies: mold deterioration and bread stalling.
 The mold appears in a highly humid environment, while stalling occurs when the bread dries out.
 Therefore, people came up with the idea to keep all bakery in a ventilated place with a low humidity level.
 This provided additional 2-3 days for bread to stay soft enough to be eaten.
 Wooden bins and boxes became such storage.

 Up to this day, wooden bread boxes have not lost their popularity.
 It’s one of the most ecological material with a pretty-to-look-at pattern.
-That’s why when our gaze met this bread box by Mountain Woods, we decided that it would be a great representative of its class.
+That’s why when we've come across this bread box by Mountain Woods, we've decided that it would be a great representative of its class.
 The rattan patch on the drop-down lid permits the air in that is so necessary for ventilation.
 And under a bit closer investigation, we saw that the lacquer layer is not too thick, allowing the wood to 'breathe' as well.
 This is necessary for the wood not to crack over time.
 But if you notice the water condensed inside, let it dry out a bit, opening the lid.
 We can easily state that the bread will stay fresh for a couple of days in this box just fine.

 In Favor of Wood